-As a postgraduate research student, you can register on a full-time course as a full-time student, or on a part-time course as a part-time student.
+As a postgraduate research student, you can register on a full-time course as a fulltime student, or on a part-time course as a part-time student.
 You are liable for payment of the appropriate fee.

-• Applications for a change in study mode must be approved by the appropriate designated committee and the student record amended accordingly.
+• Applications for a change in study mode must be approved by the appropriate

+School Designated Person and the student record amended accordingly.